 (b) The provisional agenda of a session and its explanatory memorandum shall also be made available with the same advance notice as provided for in Regulation 121 to the presidents of commissions and to those international organizations with which the Organization has concluded arrangements or agreements providing for representation at sessions of the Executive Council.
 The documents shall be distributed as soon as possible, and preferably not later than 45 30 days before the opening of the session.

-[Comment: The Executive Council recommended granting technical commissions the authority to approve non-regulatory publications (Guides and other guidance materials).
-In this respect, the Executive Council recommended the required amendments to the general terms of reference of the technical commissions defined in Annex III to the General Regulations and to the General Provisions of the Technical Regulations as presented below.

-Also, climatology and other related environmental disciplines added for consistency with general terms of reference of regional associations Annex II paragraph 8 approved by Cg-Ext(2021).]

 ANNEX III

 TECHNICAL COMMISSIONS